martiansoup/shaoooh/README.md

 # SHAOOOH
 Shiny Hunting Automaton Operating On Original Hardware

 Shaooh is an automated shiny hunting bot for a DS Lite using a Raspberry Pi Pico for control.
+There is some support for the 3DS using NTR and InputRedirection.

 The code mostly works, but only has a limited set of scenarios to hunt in, and the hardware isn't pretty.
 It's not intended to try to catch shinies, but waits for manual input at that stage.